cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 The 2008 *M*7.9 Wenchuan, China earthquake is one of the most devastating earthquakes in recent history.
 It is also extremely well-studied, and as such only relevant information will be summarized here.
 For an in-depth review and discussion of the earthquake, see Zhang et al. [2010].
-The earthquake occurred on the Beichuan and Pengguan faults at the base of the central and northeastern Longmen Shan, a mountain range that forms the eastern margin of the Tibetan plateau.
+Surface rupture occurred along a 240 km segment of the Beichuan fault and a parallel 72 km segment of the Pengguan fault [Xu et al., 2009].
+These faults lie at the base of the central and northeastern Longmen Shan, a mountain range that forms the eastern margin of the Tibetan plateau.
 Total relief across the central Longmen Shan is around 4 km, though relief subsides somewhat to the northeast.
 The central and southwestern Longmen Shan is the steepest margin of the Tibetan plateau [Clark and Royden, 2000] and one of the highest and steepest escarpments on earth.
 This is most apparent in the southwestern portion of the earthquake rupture, where the extremely steep Pengguan massif, a Precambrian crystalline massif in the hanging wall of the Beichuan thrust, where elevations >4 km drop to ~1200 m in as little as 6 km map distance (Figure 2).

+Coseismic slip on the fault is spatially variable.
+Surface ruptures on the Beichuan fault show vertical (reverse-sense) displacements up to 6.5 m and horizontal (right-lateral sense) displacements up to 4.9 m.
+In general, vertical displacements are highest in the southwestern to central portions of the Beichuan rupture and decrease in the northeast, whereas horizontal offset is negligible in the southwest but high in the central to northeast.
+The rake of coseismic slip is consequently variable as well, from close to pure reverse faulting in the southwest to dominantly right-lateral in the northeast.
+Shorter wavelength variations in slip rake and magnitude are apparent, as well.
+Coseismic slip models estimating slip at depth, derived from geodetic and seismic data [e.g. Shen et al., 2009; Tong et al., 2010, Feng et al., 2010;
+Zhang et al., 2011; Qi et al., 2011; Fielding et al., 2013] reproduce the surface offsets, but typically show even greater displacements at depth.
+Additionally, these coseismic slip models show that slip at depth is concentrated into a small number of high-slip patches that dominate the seismic moment release [e.g., Zhang et al., 2011].

+Coseismic slip models also clearly show that the broad along-strike shift in rake from reverse slip in the southwest to right-lateral slip in the northeast is persistent at depth.
+This change in rake is associated with a change in fault dip.
+Sections of the fault with mostly reverse slip have shallow to moderate dips, where sections with mostly right-lateral slip have steeper dips.
+Medina Luna and Hetland [2013] concluded that this relationship is consistent with a uniform stress tensor that produces maximum shear stresses in the direction of coseismic slip on the variably-oriented fault segments.
+However, the horizontal component of coseismic slip also generally points away from the high topography of the central Longmen Shan, particularly the Pengguan massif in the hanging wall of the Beichuan fault.
+This suggests that the very high and steep mountains may be spreading outward.

+*need to write something about flats at 20 km in some models*

+[ *is this paragraph necessary?*
 Strain accumulation along the Longmen Shan faults is very slow; before the earthquake, some workers had assumed that the fault was inactive [refs], though GPS geodesy in the region indicated 4 ± 2 mm a$^{-1}$ of contraction across the eastern Tibetan margin [Zhang et al., 2004].
-Densmore et al [2007] performed an extensive neotectonic investigation of the Longmen Shan faults, and showed that ...
+Densmore et al [2007] performed an extensive neotectonic investigation of the Longmen Shan faults, and showed that ...]

 ## Topographic stresses on the Longmen Shan faults

-*need an intro paragraph*
+We calculate topographic stresses

 ![Workflow of topographic stress calculations and tectonic stress estimation in this study \label{fig:work_schematic}](./figures/model_schematic.pdf)